Presentation: PDF HTML

-Patrick DeCorla-Souza: Well the one, the P3-VALUE will help you calculate the aggregate impact using the risk assessment tool and that tool is available on the Office of Innovative Program Delivery's website under the P3 toolkit.
+Patrick DeCorla-Souza: Well the one, the P3-VALUE will help you calculate the aggregate impact using the risk assessment tool and that tool is available on the Center for Innovative Finance Support's website under the P3 toolkit.
 Now that is a learning tool.
 Now FHWA also uses another software tool called Crystal Ball but it's not on our website because it's proprietary.
 Jim, do you want to address that?

 Jim: Yeah, you mentioned Crystal Ball.
 There's another software program called At Risk I believe, and those are the programs that actually run the Monte Carlo simulation so depending on what program you use will that's what your spreadsheet will have to be based upon so the spreadsheet for Crystal Ball is going to look a little different than the spreadsheet for At Risk.
 The other thing is it's very flexible how you model the spreadsheet so you can make it very complicated, very complex, or you can make it very simple.
 The good thing about the Monte Carlo simulation is that it is very scalable.
 So we don't have any sample spreadsheets out there for the Crystal Ball program we use just because it can vary a lot based on the application, the project that you are using it for.